RRozz/Alarmon/README.md

 Press [Space] to turn alarm off

-Press [Backspace] to force alarm to go off
+Press [Backspace] to force alarm to play